MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/05a-image-analysis.md

     *If the Sora-2 model is available in your subscription, you may need to request access to the latest available model.*

 1. When the model has been deployed, it opens in the video playground.
-1. Enter a prompt describing a desired video; for example, `A chef in a busy kitchen.` Then review the generated video.
+1. Enter a prompt describing a desired video; for example, `A retro computer game.` Then review the generated video.

    ![Screenshot of the video playground with a generated video.](./media/generated_video.png)